srstevenson/vim-picker/README.md

 * It uses [Neovim's embedded terminal emulator][nvim-terminal] so the fuzzy selector does not block the UI.
-Whilst selecting a file to edit, you can move to another buffer, edit that buffer, and then return to the fuzzy selector to continue where you left off.
+Whilst selecting a file to edit, you can move to another buffer, edit that buffer, and return to the fuzzy selector to continue where you left off.
 * It adheres to the Unix philosophy, and does not reimplement existing tools.
-  File listing is achieved using the best tool for the job: `git` in Git directories and [`rg`][rg] elsewhere, falling back to `find` if `rg` is not found.
+  File listing is achieved using the best tool for the job: `git` in Git repositories and [`rg`][rg] elsewhere, falling back to `find` if `rg` is not available.
 Fuzzy text selection is done with `fzy` by default: a fast, well behaved interactive filter.
 * It doesn't define default key mappings, allowing you to define your own mappings that best fit your workflow and don't conflict with your other